Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 If you have any questions or concerns, please contact our organizers at **200wordrpg@gmail.com**.

-Also for the first time this year we allow entries to include Content Warnings.
-We hope this will make the challenge safer for everyone to enjoy.

 ## 2019 Timeline and Details

 _Click each date to learn more._